Vatican II's Document on Religious Liberty in Light of the defined traditions of the Church

 “A branch of theology which has for its object the guidance of the clergy in the care of souls.
 It provides practical applications of the conclusions of moral theology to the problems of the pastor in preaching, directing souls, and administering the sacraments.”

-It seems necessary to draw this point out, because those trying to resist the destruction of the Church have many times been lulled to sleep with the phrase, “ . . .
+It seemed necessary to explain this point at greater length, because those trying to resist the destruction of the Church have many times been lulled to sleep with the phrase, “ . . .
 Vatican II was just a pastoral council.”
-In fact, if any true council were or could be just a pastoral council, even then the “pastoral” nature of it would never justify or allow false teachings on faith and morals.
+In fact, if any true council were or could be "just a pastoral council", even then the “pastoral” nature of it would never justify or allow even one false teaching on faith and/or morals.

 The Baltimore Catechism addresses the infallibility of a General Ecumenical Council